 - 1/4 teaspoon cayenne (optional, to your taste!)

-- Mix the liquid aminos, maple syrup, Chinese five spice, and vegetable broth together to make a marinade.
+- Mix the garlic, liquid aminos, maple syrup, Chinese five spice, and vegetable broth together to make a marinade.
 I like to blend it all in a high speed blender to really pulverize the garlic, but that’s optional!

 - Soak the soy beef in the marinade for at least 20 minutes–I like to turn the container upside down halfway through, so that each piece gets soaked.
 This could also be soaked overnight.